404GamerNotFound/vserver-ssh-stats/README.md

       - sensor.vps1_temp
 ```

+## Health and Alert Automations

+Use the provided sensors to notify you when a server looks unhealthy.
+For example:

+- High CPU or memory usage sustained for several minutes.
+- Disks approaching full capacity.
+- Sensors turning `unavailable`/`unknown`, which likely means SSH connectivity is down.

+You can copy and adjust the sample automations in [`examples/automations/health_alerts.yaml`](examples/automations/health_alerts.yaml) to fit your entity names and preferred notification services.

 ## SSH Key Storage

 - When running **Home Assistant OS**, copy your SSH private key into the `/config/ssh/` directory (for example via the File